Robert Hyland

 Robert Hyland, Jr. (1920–1992) was CBS regional vice president and general manager of radio station KMOX in St. Louis, Missouri for four decades.

 Personal life

 He was born in St. Louis, Missouri in 1920.
-He attended both St. Louis University High School and St. Louis University.
+He attended both St. Louis University High School and Saint Louis University.
 Before going into radio he embraced the idea of becoming a professional baseball player and even an actor, but these ideas were shot down by his father or other reasons.
-Hyland was the son of the longtime Cardinals team physician, Dr. Robert F. Hyland, M.D.
+Hyland was the son of the longtime Cardinals team physician, Robert F. Hyland.

 Contributions/Career

 Hyland emphasized and leveraged KMOX's relationship with the St. Louis Cardinals; he also made the decision in 1960 to eliminate the station's afternoon music programming in favor of talk radio, a critical change which led to the station's subsequent dominance of the St. Louis radio market.
 He also introduced the first listener call-in programs at KMOX in 1960.